Request a quote

 Discovering Bangkok’s Old Quarter on Foot

-Visitors often see Bangkok as an enormous modern metropolis, full of expressways, massive department stores and skyscrapers.
-But there is a more hidden side, which clearly shows the origins of the people who still believe in traditions from years gone by.
-This early morning meet your guide at the meeting point and go on a special walking tour to explore the hidden sights of old Bangkok.
-From the Giant Swing via Romanni Nart Park – also known as prison park – we wander through small alleys, encounter wooden houses, guardian spirit signs, fresh markets and more.
-At the City Pillar Shrine and Amulet Market we learn more about ancient superstitions.
-The tour ends with a local lunch at a riverside restaurant.
+Visitors often see Bangkok as a bustling modern city of skyscrapers, expressways, and huge department stores, but a hidden side reflects traditions from years past.
+In the early morning, meet your guide for a walking tour of old Bangkok.
+Wander from the Giant Swing through Rommani Nart Park and narrow alleys, spotting wooden houses, guardian spirit signs, fresh markets, and more.
+Learn about ancient superstitions at the City Pillar Shrine and Amulet Market, then finish the tour with a local lunch at a riverside restaurant.

 After-dark ride to Rattanakosin